Menifee, California: Health care

 Emergency medical services in Menifee are provided by the 84-bed Menifee Global Medical Center, which is a licensed acute care hospital.
 It opened in 1989 and is located on McCall Boulevard in the northeastern part of the city.

 Water

 The city is provided water by the Eastern Municipal Water District.
 A desalination plant in the city treats underground water to produce drinking water.

-Public safety

-As of July 1, 2020, the City of Menifee ended its contract with the Riverside County Sheriff Department and started its own municipal police department.
-The Menifee Police Department is led by Chief of Police Pat Walsh.